Creating a gem configuration file.

 # to undo

-$ rails destroy controller StaticPages home help
+$ rails destroy controller StaticPages home helproutes and controller

 /config/routes.rb